unixwzrd/oobabooga-macOS/macOS-Install.md

 Later library and module installations may require re-installs of PyTorch or numpy.
 For instance, I know that as it is now, Open Whisper downgrades and uses a different NumPy and the latest version of the Whisper modules will not use the latest NumPy.

-Create the venv for whichever PyTorch installation you wish to use going forward, or use both of them and build them up as separate environments for testing purposes.
+Create the VENV for whichever PyTorch installation you wish to use going forward, or use both of them and build them up as separate environments for testing purposes.
 Either should work, and I'll soon have some scripts which stress test MPS with dummy data for tensors, but can validate the GPU for MPS is used.

 ## PyTorch for macOS and MPS